MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-magics.md

 ### Dataframe descriptions

-The `%%describe` command provides summaries and descriptions of loaded dataframes.
+The `%describe` command provides summaries and descriptions of loaded dataframes.
 This simplifies the data exploration phase.

 ### Commenting and debugging